Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

 The Black Hills offer fun for the whole family.
 Visit Custer State Park to spot wildlife like bison, elk, pronghorn, deer, coyotes, prairie dogs, eagles, and wild burros.
-Swim or paddle around the park’s crown jewel, Sylvan Lake, and visit nearby Mount Rushmore National Monument for a firsthand look at some of America’s history.
+Swim or paddle around the park’s crown jewel, Sylvan Lake, and visit nearby Mount Rushmore National Memorial for a firsthand look at some of America’s history.
 In Hill City, you can hop on a historic steam train for a ride through the scenic Black Hills to Keystone and back.
-There are caves to explore and all sorts of tourist attractions like Bear Country where you can watch cubs roll around in the grass.
+There are caves to explore and all sorts of tourist attractions like Bear Country USA where you can watch cubs roll around in the grass.

 Yellowstone National Park is filled with spectacular natural attractions and wildlife.
 You’ll be able to witness iconic Old Faithful skyrocket water up to 135 feet into the sky in the Upper Geyser Basin, which is home to some 150 geysers within just a one-square-mile area.
 Marvel at Dragon’s Mouth Spring, where it really looks like a dragon lives inside the cave, and the incredible rainbow-hued Grand Prismatic Spring.
 Along the way, you’re sure to glimpse a ton of wildlife, including countless bison, elk and Bighorn sheep, and possibly an elusive wolf or bear.